dimd12/dimd12/README.md

 ## What I'm building

-I'm currently expanding beyond my Java EE background into modern backend development, with **Spring Boot, REST APIs, testing, and Docker** next on the list.
+I'm currently taking my Java background further into modern backend development, with **Spring Boot, REST APIs, testing, and Docker** next.

-I'm also interested in the boundary between software and hardware, and plan to explore **systems and embedded development** during my CSE degree.
+I'm also curious about what happens closer to the machine.
+As I progress through CSE, I want to explore **systems, embedded development, and the intersection between software and hardware**.

 ## Projects